Sex life after bowel cancer

 How bowel cancer can affect your sex life

-Your diagnosis, treatments and side effects may affect your sex life and how you see yourself.
-You may feel too tired to have sex during treatment and for a time after.
+You may feel too tired to have sex during treatment and for a time afterwards.
 This often gradually improves after treatment, but for some people it may take longer.

 Changes to your body

-If you have had an operation, you may have a scar or stoma.
-If you feel self-conscious about changes to your body, it can also affect your sexual desire.
-Talking about your feelings may help your anxiety.
+If you had an operation, you may have a scar or stoma.
+If you feel self-conscious about changes to your body, it can also affect your sex life.
+Talking about your feelings may help reduce your anxiety.
 If you have a partner, you may both find it takes time to adjust to any changes.

-We have more information about body image and appearance concerns.
+We have more information about body image and concerns.

 Related pages